 Every relationship — human-to-human, human-to-land, culture-to-culture — is designed for mutual flourishing and benefit.

 The Petanu River Valley ridgeline in Ubud represents one of the most extraordinary undeveloped land positions in the region.
-An intact river valley, ecological diversity, sweeping valley views, absolute privacy — and 30 minutes from one of the world's most-visited spiritual destinations.
-At current lease rates, the entire 18-hectare corridor costs less annually than a single mid-tier hospitality marketing budget.
+Intact river valley, ecological diversity, sweeping valley views, absolute privacy — and 30 minutes from one of the world's most-visited spiritual destinations.

 What it offers in return is irreplaceable.
 This is not a resort.
 It is a new way of living in a landscape.

-All figures are indicative and subject to verification.
-Land structure: Saraswati campus is freehold; valley corridor is leasehold 30+30 years.
+All figures indicative.
+Saraswati campus is freehold; valley corridor is leasehold 30+30 years.
+Independent verification required.

 The Vajra Valley masterplan envisions a phased, decades-long build-out of a complete regenerative village ecosystem.
 Each node serves the whole — economically, ecologically, and culturally.

 Development nodes and phasing are indicative and subject to masterplanning, regulatory approval, and capital structuring.
-All financial and timeline projections are indicative only.
+All projections are indicative only.

 The Saraswati campus renovation and hospitality activation is the immediate priority — converting five years of organic groundwork into a revenue-generating, market-proven platform that validates the broader village vision.

-The existing 0.46ha Saraswati campus (freehold) forms the foundation, with two land configurations under active exploration to optimize spatial design and financial viability.
+The existing 0.46ha Saraswati campus (freehold) forms the foundation, with two land configurations under active exploration to optimise spatial design and financial viability.

 The convergence of timing, land access, cultural momentum, and market conditions creates a rare entry window that will not remain open indefinitely.

-Market projections and growth figures are indicative.
+Market projections are indicative.
 All investment decisions should be made on the basis of formal documentation and independent financial advice.

 Nine campus nodes globally, anchored at Vajra Bali.
 A living curriculum spanning gnosis, embodiment, community governance, ecological restoration, and the art of purposeful life.
 Not a school.
-A civilization upgrade.
+A civilisation upgrade.

-Whether you are a capital investor, a values-aligned family office, a founder seeking a home, or an organization looking to embed your programs — Vajra offers a structured pathway designed for your goals.
+Whether you are a capital investor, a values-aligned family office, a founder seeking a home, or an organisation looking to embed your programs — Vajra offers a structured pathway designed for your goals.

 All investment structures, return projections, and participation terms are indicative only and subject to formal legal documentation, due diligence, and regulatory compliance.
 This does not constitute a financial offer or prospectus.
 Seek independent financial and legal advice before making any investment decision.